nirajsrinivas/VIC_Project/README.md

-# VIC_Project
+# VIC_Project: Where can I find this shirt?

-This repository contains the Jupyter notebooks created for the purpose of Visual Computing Course at CentraleSupelec, with the project titled, "Where can I find this shirt?", the project focussed on finding similar images for a given input image.
+This repository contains the Jupyter notebooks created for the purpose of Visual Computing Course at CentraleSupelec, with the project titled, "Where can I find this shirt?", the project focussed on finding similar images for a given input image (Visual Search).

 ## Dataset